fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7e.md

 The use of microservices has steadily been gaining hype to be kind of a [silver bullet](https://en.wikipedia.org/wiki/No_Silver_Bullet) of today, which is being offered as a solution to almost every kind of problem.
 However, there are several challenges when it comes to applying a microservice architecture, and it might make sense to go [monolith first](https://martinfowler.com/bliki/MonolithFirst.html) by initially making a traditional all-encompassing backend.
 Or maybe [not](https://martinfowler.com/articles/dont-start-monolith.html).
 There are a bunch of different opinions on the subject.
 Both links lead to Martin Fowler's site; as we can see, even the wise are not entirely sure which one of the right ways is more right.

 Unfortunately, we cannot dive deeper into this important topic during this course.
 Even a cursory look at the topic would require at least 5 more weeks.
+Let's do it Matti!

 #### Serverless